In this episode, we talk about the most important thing to know about leasing apartments

 The traditional office is in strong need of re-imagining.
-The day of the big desk with cozy comfortable nesting chairs is over.
-The day of a wide open fluid office space are here.
+The day of the big desk with cozy, comfortable nesting chairs is over.
+The day of a wide-open fluid office space is here.

 Drop leasing commissions – make them a thing of the past.